Truth1984/docker-chromium/README.md

 add SOCAT to enable remote debugging on 0.0.0.0:13011

-add TUNED to add --user-agent and mute audio to save system resources
+add TUNED to mute audio & remove notifications to save system resources

 add LESSLOG to suppress chrome logs